Chymyst/chymyst-core/docs/chymyst01.md

 ### Logging the flow of reactions and molecules

-To get asynchronous, real-time logging information about the molecules being consumed or injected and about the reactions being started, the user can set the logging level on the JD.
+To get asynchronous, real-time logging information about the molecules being consumed or injected and about the reactions being started, the user can set the logging level on the RS.
-This is done by calling `setLogLevel` on any molecule injector that is bound to that JD.
+This is done by calling `setLogLevel` on any molecule injector that is bound to that RS.

 ```scala
 counter.setLogLevel(2)

 ```

-After this, verbosity level 2 is set on all reactions involving the JD to which `counter` is bound.
+After this, verbosity level 2 is set on all reactions involving the RS to which `counter` is bound.
 This might result in a large printout if many reactions are proceeding.
 So this facility should be used only for debugging or testing.